Wenchao-Ma/GDINA/README.md

   - Providing graphical user interface for users less familiar with R

 ## Installation

-This package depends on R version 3.5.0 or newer

 The stable version of GDINA should be installed from R CRAN at [here](https://CRAN.R-project.org/package=GDINA)